OnlyXSteph/FlixsterPlus2.0/README.md

 Submitted by: Stephanie Salgado

-Flixster+ 2.0 is a movie browsing app that allows users to browse ...
-[TODO]
+Flixster+ 2.0 is a movie browsing app that allows users to browse popular movies.

 Time spent: **8** hours spent in total